yourpurebredpuppy logo

 Brittany Spaniel dog breed

 The American Kennel Club calls this breed a Brittany, while in other countries it's called Brittany Spaniel.
-The disagreement stems from the breed's hunting style being more like a pointer or setter than a spaniel, and yet his appearance resembles a spaniel.
+The confusion stems from the breed looking like a spaniel, and yet his hunting style is more like a pointer or setter than a spaniel.

 Therefore I say it both ways.